Skip to main content

 Is AutoAgent good?

-Yes, AutoAgent is good for ai framework work.
+Yes, AutoAgent is good for ai agent builders work.
 Users particularly appreciate top-ranked open-source agent framework — #1 on the gaia benchmark (verifiable at https://huggingface.co/spaces/gaia-benchmark/leaderboard) among open-source methods, with performance comparable to openai's deep research, providing validated evidence of real-world task completion capability.
 However, keep in mind smaller community and ecosystem — as a february 2025 release from an academic team, autoagent has significantly fewer tutorials, third-party integrations, and stack overflow answers compared to established frameworks like langchain (70k+ github stars) or crewai.

 Is AutoAgent free?